tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - For `services` objects, a `"protocol"` field will be added.
 This will be used to indicate the protocol for services in situation where:
   - The protocol can not be deduced from server's URL prefix.
-  - The service is RTMP but has an HTTP URL as its server URL and has custom code to request the true server URL in the plugin will have the protocol field enforced to RTMP.
+  - The service is RTMP but has an HTTP URL as its server URL and it has custom code to request the true server URL through an API in the plugin.
+In this case the protocol will be enforced to RTMP because all service in this case of them are RTMP only.
 - Services that use a protocol that is not registered will not be shown. e.g. OBS Studio without RTMPS support will not show services and servers that rely on RTMPS.
 - Codecs field for audio and video will be added to allow services to limit which codec is compatible with the service.
 - `"output"` field in the `"recommended"` object will be deprecated, but it will be kept for backward compatibility. `const char *(*get_output_type)(void *data)` in `obs_service_info` will no longer be used by `rtmp-services`.